Baduy people: Governance

 The Kanekes community recognizes two governing systems: the national system, which is in accordance with the laws of Indonesia, and the customary system, which abides by the customs of the community.
 Both are combined or acculturated in such a way that there is no conflict.
 Conventionally, the Kanekes people are led by a head of settlement, who is referred to as jaro pamarentah.
 Customarily, the Kanekes people fall under the leadership of the pu'un, who can be found in three settlements, or tangtu.
 The position is passed down through generations, but not necessarily from a father to his children; it can also be handed down to other relatives.
 The governing term of a pu'un is not specified; instead, it depends on a person's ability to hold on to the position.

 Livelihood

+The main livelihood of the Baduy people is rice farming.
+This is divided into four phases over the course of a year: harvesting, post-harvest rituals, land clearing, and planting and field maintenance.
+During harvesting, no outsiders are allowed in the villages for around three months.
+The Baduy do not fertilize or irrigate their crops, relying solely on rain.

-As it has been the case for hundreds of years, the main livelihood of the Kanekes people is rice farming.
-Apart from that, they also earn extra income from selling the fruits they gather from the jungle, such as durian and tamarind-plum, as well as wild honey.
+The Baduy also earn extra income from selling the fruits they gather in the jungle, such as durian and tamarind-plum, as well as wild honey.